Huy-Ngo/acanban/docs/source/result.rst

 Results
 -------

-Based on the previous analysis and design, we have successfully implemented some of the use cases:
+In this project, we clarified the requirements for the software, defined the system architecture, and drafted some analysis and design for the required use cases, based on which we have successfully implemented:

 - Authentication
 - Create and edit group projects
 - Invite new members to a project
 - Upload reports and slides
 - Supervisors can evaluate students' work

+All of these use cases have been implemented in a simplistic manner, which satisfied our goal of accessibility from all devices.

 The current implemented source code is published on GitHub [1]_ under `Affero General Public License`_.